pawelniewie/pawelniewiadomski.com/_posts/2016-06-08-cleaning-addressbook-with-swift-scripting.md

 I thought it would be a good idea to: play with Xcode playgrounds, Swift and run this as a script!

 So far it was a smooth ride, I read a few books on Swift before (without much coding).
-I found API for AddressBook and voila, I have a script that cleaned my addess book.
+I found API for AddressBook and voila, I have a script that cleaned my address book.

 What it does exactly?